Dr. Bookspan's Extreme Research

 Worked Over 9 Years with Dr. Chris Lambertsen (Dr. Christian J. Lambertsen)

 at UPenn's Institute for Environmental Medicine (IFEM).
 I hand-reduced the data for all his famous Predictive Studies Series.
 He believed direct capture of physiologic parameters superior to automating, and I tracked every data point straight from strip chart recordings, intimately learning study results for each subject.

 Dr. Lambertsen developed the United States Navy's rebreathers in the 1940s for underwater warfare, including the first oxygen rebreather, the Lambertsen Amphibious Respiratory Unit (LARU), and was a pioneer in undersea medicine.

-I also worked on Dr. Steve Thom's pioneering carbon monoxide studies and was on the Advisory and Review Board for the Specialized Center of Research (SCOR) grant to investigate a number of areas in oxidative stress and hyperbaric medicine, headed by Dr. Thom.
+I worked on the data for Dr. Steve Thom's pioneering carbon monoxide studies, and was on the Advisory and Review Board for the Specialized Center of Research (SCOR) grant to investigate a number of areas in oxidative stress and hyperbaric medicine, headed by Dr. Thom.

 Living and Working Underwater